matekem515/Ksiegarnia/README.md

 The program has also added the ability to change the title of an already added book.
 After adding a book to the system, the results can be saved in memory or in a txt file.

-Welcome in the library program
+Welcome in the library program.
-If you want to add new book write 'D' letter to the console If you want to store the program results on the hard drive write T / if you want to send the results on the screen write P To see the book prices MIN/Max and AVG write letter K If you want to quit the program write letter Q
+If you want to add new book write 'D' letter to the console.
+If you want to store the program results on the hard drive write T / if you want to send the results on the screen write P.
+To see the book prices MIN/Max and AVG write letter K.
+If you want to quit the program write letter Q.
 If there are some books in the memory:
 Do you want to change the title of the book ?
 If yes, write letter C");